 - 1. The escarpment is a valuable environmental asset that should be protected.
 Consider adoption of an Escarpment Protection Overlay Zoning District that would control development along the escarpment to protect steep slopes, preserve views and ensure development on the escarpment does not have negative impacts. - 2.
 Areas of poor drainage soils are identified in this plan.
 Current areas of flooding are shown, although these are currently under review by FEMA.
 Zoning and subdivision regulations should divert development away from these areas. - 3.
 The Town should create a full inventory of brownfields in the Town (old landfill, FMC, Cold Storage site in Gasport), possibly in conjunction with Niagara County.
 Where appropriate, the Town should consider working with the County and New York State to encourage investigation and remediation of these sites.
 New York State has a Brownfield Opportunity Area program (BOA) to help promote redevelopment of brownfield areas, which the Town could consider using. - 4.
-Mining is an issue in the Town, especially as it relates to Clay Mining.
-Although the NYSDEC regulates Mining operations, the Town has the power of zoning to establish where mining would be allowed and not allowed.
-In addressing this issue, the Town will consider the following. - Mining does not provide any benefits to protecting the visual characteristics of the Town - Smaller scale clay mining may provide an economic benefit to farmers
+The Town's zoning ordinance prohibits all mining, including clay mining.
+While smaller clay mining operations may provide an economic benefit to farmers, the potential problems are probably not worth the potential benefits.
+In any case, if limited mining were allowed, it should not be allowed in or near environmentally sensitive areas such as the escarpment. - 5.
+Consider conducting a Watershed Management study to protect water quality.

-- Mining should not be allowed in or near environmentally sensitive areas such as the escarpment - 5.
-Consider conducting a Watershed Management study to protect water quality. - 6.
-The Town should develop an accurate map of the aquifers located in the Town.
+- 6. The Town should develop an accurate map of the aquifers located in the Town.
 If necessary, the Town should promulgate an Aquifer Protection Law.
 This can be done in association with a Watershed Management Study. - 7.
 The Town should complete an Open Space/Green Space Inventory and then a plan that depicts the strategies to protect these assets.
 This plan can also be utilized in reviewing subdivisions and site plans and reference to this plan would be included in these regulations.
 Elements to be included in the inventory could include wetlands, floodplains, major creek corridors, major wood lots, soils of statewide significance. - 8.
 When needed, the Town could establish Open Space/Greenspace fees that would be charged for subdivision development in the Town on a per lot basis. - 9.
 The Town should maintain records on failed or failing septic systems and any wells with quality problems.
 If necessary, the Town can work with State and Federal agencies to search for methodologies and monies to help with this problem.
 Some techniques include education programs for home owners and farmers. - 10.
 The Town can adopt laws to restrict and regulate development within floodplains. - 11.
 The Town can promote sound farming techniques that reduce non-point source pollution.